 Active Directory uses a special database to support its operations.
 The database is a distributed, multi-master database with convergence—every DC in every domain stores this database in the file C:\Windows\NTDS\ntds.dit.

 Every DC in any domain holds a complete copy of this database.
 If you add a new user or change a user’s office, that change occurs on just one DC (initially).
-AD replication makes the change in all database copy.
+AD replication makes the change in all database copies.
 In this way, the database remains consistent over time and across all DCs.

 AD replication is based on partitions - a slice of the overall database.
 AD can replicate each partition separately.
 There are several partitions in AD: